Ruth Meiers Hospitality House

-The Ruth Meiers Hospitality House, Inc. is a shelter for the homeless located in Bismarck, North Dakota.
+The Ruth Meiers Hospitality House, Inc. was a shelter for the homeless located in Bismarck, North Dakota.
 It was founded in 1987 and is named after Ruth Meiers, the first woman Lieutenant Governor of North Dakota.
 The first home was leased from HUD for $1 and has grown from a 7-person to a 210-bed shelter with 110 affordable housing units.